lmb/brainf15ck/README.md

 ---

 `brainf15ck` does not check for over- / underflows of memory and program buffers.
+Also, nested loops are not supported (thanks for reporting this
-This is left as an excercise to the reader :)
+@rdebath!)This is left as an excercise to the reader :)